 Until we have the tracker completely soldered together:

-Using a Dremel or similar with cutting disc, cut a slot in the case for the GSM module to poke out.
+Using a Dremel or similar with cutting disc, cut a slot in the case for the GPS module to poke out.
 This will take some trial-and-error till the module fits comfortably.

 Then drill a hole in the opposite end, in line with the corner pin on the LoRa module.
 The hole diameter needs to be wide enough to push a wire through it.